Selecting your Tradie

 A supervisor is an individual who is responsible for supervising the work under a building contract on behalf of a contracting company or partnership.

-The supervisor may hold either a qualified supervisors certificate or a contractor licence.
+They may hold either a qualified supervisors certificate (showing they are qualified to supervise but not enter into contracts) or a contractor licence.

 What if the supervisor is an architect?